Asymmetry (Karnivool album): Production

 Karnivool took a break in 2010 so that vocalist Ian Kenny could work with his other band, Birds of Tokyo.
 The band would reconvene in 2011, when they would alternate between working on writing new music and performing on their "Melodias Frescas" tour through Australia.
 The band wrote the album over a two-year span, and then recorded it over a three-month span.
 The band worked with American music producer Nick DiDia.
 Drew Goddard said about the album title: "Asymmetry to me is about two sides of the coin and the beauty in imperfection.
 Also about seeing beyond duality".

+Composition

 Promotion and release

 On 14 June 2013, the band announced that the album would release on 19 July 2013, and would be followed by a national tour to support the release.
 The first studio track from the album to be heard was "The Refusal", which was first played on radio station Triple J on 19 May 2013.
 The band revealed their first single on 2 June 2013 at Perth's State of the Art festival.
 On 14 June 2013, the band released the music video for "We Are", which was directed by Chris Frey.